Thursday, December 23, 2021

 Cllr Liam Robinson visited Seacombe Ferry Terminal in October to speak to staff members about the significant refurbishment work which had been undertaken at the terminal.
 Check out some of the incredible footage of the linkspan bridges being installed and our short interview with Cllr Liam Robinson.

-Seacombe Ferry Terminal will remain closed until spring 2022 whilst the terminal refurbishment works continue.
+Seacombe Ferry Terminal will remain closed until autumn 2022 whilst the terminal refurbishment works continue.

 2022 is going to be an exciting year for Seacombe Ferry Terminal as new attraction Eureka!
 Science + Discovery is set to open in autumn 2022.
 Find out more about the plans for Merseyside’s newest attraction over on their website.